 The software displays an estimate of the expected life remaining of the IPG battery, the date of the Recommended Replacement Time (RRT), and the current battery voltage.
 The battery life estimation is based on the currently programmed permanent therapy and schedule settings.
 The device should be scheduled for replacement on or before the RRT to prevent loss of therapy.
-If the RRT date has already passed, the Battery Life status box turns yellow and indicates RRT Alert.
-The battery voltage displayed may decrease during a communication session due to the high power requirements of telemetry as well as impacts of aggressive parameter settings used during testing of therapy efficacy.
+If the RRT date has already passed, the Battery status box turns yellow and indicates RRT Alert.
+The battery voltage displayed may decrease during a communication session due to the high -power requirements of telemetry as well as impacts of aggressive parameter settings used during testing of therapy efficacy.
+The Initial Battery Voltage is reported on the Session Summary Report.
+This is the voltage measured at the beginning of the session and is representative of the battery health coming into the programming session.